sidd897/org-cv/doc/content/post/hugo_export.md

      (org-export-to-file 'hugocv "hugocv.md"))
 ```

 You are responsible for styling your website.
+Use all the CSS magic you know.
+Each entry is inside a `div` container and each element of the properties has
+its own class.

+\#+end_src